Robbie the Reindeer: American dub

-The programme was first shown in the United States on Fox Family with the original British voices until 2001.
-In 2002, CBS acquired the rights to the first two specials and recorded new dialog with American actors.
-The American cast included Ben Stiller (Robbie), Britney Spears (Donner), James Woods (Narrator, Viking 1), Brad Garrett (Prancer), Hugh Grant (Blitzen, largely imitating Coogan's original characterization), Leah Remini (Vixen, Koala), Jerry Stiller (Old Jingle), Dick Enberg (Des Yeti), Dan Dierdorf (Allan Snowman), Grey DeLisle (Mrs. Santa, Arctic Fox, Female Viking), Rob Paulsen (Head Elf, Viking 2/4) and Jim Belushi (Santa, Tapir, Little Magnus).
+"Hooves of Fire" was first shown in the United States on Fox Family with the original British voices until 2001.
+In 2002, concurrently with the production of "Legend of the Lost Tribe," CBS acquired the rights to both specials and recorded new dialog with mostly American actors, including Ben Stiller, Britney Spears, and Hugh Grant.
+The American and British versions of "Legend of the Lost Tribe" featured Jeff Goldblum.
 Whereas the original British characters of Des Yeti and Alan Snowman originally parodied their counterparts on Match of the Day, the selection of Enberg and Dierdorf for the American dub parodied their work as a broadcast team for the NFL on CBS at the time.
 CBS stopped showing the program after the 2005 Christmas season, after which Nicktoons Network showed the original British version for two years.
 In 2016, CBS began broadcasting the first two specials again using the American dub.
 "Close Encounters of the Herd Kind" has not been dubbed nor made available in the United States.

 In addition to the dub, the first two films have been shown as a single-hour long (45 minutes and advertisements) special on CBS since 2002, cutting around fifteen minutes of material from the original versions.
 One of the most obvious edits is the removal of the scene where Robbie actually discovers the Vikings in the first place.
 The edited and redubbed versions of "Hooves of Fire" and "Legend of the Lost Tribe" premiered on CBS on 13 December 2002.
+The films were also cropped to 4:3 from their original 16:9 aspect ratio.

 The uncut version of the dub is featured on the 2003 American DVD, with the original British version as an alternate audio track.

-In 2024, CBS once again stopped showing the specials.
+The DVD also presents the films in their original aspect ratio of 16:9.

+Before the CBS airing of "Legend of the Lost Tribe", the original British version of the film also premiered in Canada on CBC on 10 December 2002.

+CBS stopped carrying the two specials in 2024 as its pending subsumption into Paramount Skydance was completed and the network permanently cut almost all of its recurring holiday offerings.